amoffat/GetLostDocs/docs/about.md

 ## ✨ The vision

-The vision of Get Lost is to connect creative people in a new way, using a collaborative game, to create a rich experience for players.
+The vision of Get Lost is to connect creative people in a new way, using a collaborative game, to create rich, continually-evolving experiences for players.
 { .annotate }

 ## ✅ What it is